pierrebear6/project1-environment-classification/README.md

 # stock-env-classification

-**Description:** Uses stock candlestick data to classify how the market will trend in the future
+**Description:** This program gets a stock's candlestick data and uses it as input to a classification model to predict how the stock will trend.